Doctor Eggman: Other games

 The only game to feature Robotnik as the central character is the 1993 puzzle game Dr. Robotnik's Mean Bean Machine, in which Robotnik's Adventures of Sonic the Hedgehog's version, along with his numerous Badnik bounty hunters seen in the first episode of the same show, attempts to get rid of all the fun and music on the planet Mobius by kidnapping the citizens of an insignificant town and turning them into robots.
 Despite being the title character, he remains the villain and is the final boss.

 Sonic and the Black Knight is the only game in the entire Sonic franchise series in which Eggman does not make a physical appearance or receive mention.
 However, the game makes small references to the character, including a collectible item bearing his emblem, an in-game mission featuring his robots as enemies, and unlockable fan art of the character.

 Eggman also appeared in Sonic and the Secret Rings, where he assumes the role of Shahryār of Persia.

 Eggman appeared in Sonic Rush and Rush Adventure, where he is once again the main antagonist, alongside a parallel version of himself called Eggman Nega.
 Eggman also appeared in Sonic Rivals 1 and 2, with Eggman Nega appearing as the main villain.
 Eggman is also a playable character in the Sonic Chronicles: The Dark Brotherhood RPG.

-Eggman is the villain of the murder mystery game The Murder of Sonic the Hedgehog.
+Eggman is the hidden main antagonist of the murder mystery game The Murder of Sonic the Hedgehog.

 In other media

 Television

 Milton Knight's rendition of Eggman (right) was widely used in the Anglosphere until 1998.

 Doctor Eggman, under the "Robotnik" moniker, appeared as the main antagonist of two Sonic the Hedgehog animated television series that premiered in 1993.
-In the Saturday morning ABC series Sonic the Hedgehog, he was given the first name "Julian" and the former last name "Kintobor" and he was voiced by Jim Cummings.
+In the Saturday morning ABC series Sonic the Hedgehog, he was given the first name "Julian", and he was voiced by Jim Cummings.
 He was also redesigned by DIC Entertainment to have warlord-like garb, a longer cape, a pointier head, red irises, and a fully mechanized arm.
 His appearance in the syndicated weekday series Adventures of Sonic the Hedgehog was designed by cartoonist Milton Knight, and his voice was provided by blues musician Long John Baldry.
 He was depicted in a goofier, flamboyant style to reflect Adventures more comedic tone; Knight gave a greater deal of focus to his physical and emotional state, describing him as "animation's sexiest fat man":

 Robotnik is... the perfect image of self love... he's not perfect, he's imperfect... his full blown belief in himself.
 He is actually extremely excited by the fact that he exists, and the fact the others do not feel the same way simply spurns him on to greater heights of villainy.
 He is jealous of the hedgehog — why should he get the applause?
 Give it to Robotnik!
 He really believes in his own romantic self and... his sexiness.